Dylan-Ay/App-Ecommerce/README.md

 ## The Project

-It's a PHP OOP project, with a MySQL database made with phpMyAdmin with a MVC architecture.
+It's a Sneakers E-Shop in PHP OOP, with a MySQL database made with phpMyAdmin in a MVC architecture.

 The functionalities are :
 - Checking a full page of products